 Have you seen a pothole or crack in your newly installed pavement, although it looked excellent and stable when you first installed it?
 If you shook your head in a ‘yes,’ then you might have made mistakes while laying the asphalt layers.

 At Scorpion Construction LLC, we receive so many paving complaints stating they had used good quality material and effective paving techniques, still, their surface deteriorated before the expected durable period.
-Ultimately, making them repave or reinstall their pavements, causing them to waste more time and money.
+Ultimately, making them repave or reinstall their pavement, causing them to waste more time and money.

 So, if you want an expert who considers all the factors before laying the asphalt pavement, click here to connect with Scorpion Construction LLC today!
 We offer our professional asphalt and concrete paving solutions to all residing in Tampa Bay, FL.